-An assessment of the Planning Proposal against the relevant SEPPs is provided in Table 3, below:
+An assessment of the Planning Proposal against the relevant SEPPs is proviced in Table 3, below:

-Name of SEPP Compliance of Planning Proposal with SEPP Complies Y/ N State Environmental Planning Clause 6 Contamination and remediation to be considered in zoning or rezoning proposal (1) (1) In a proposal proposal YES Policy No 55 - Remediation of Land (SEPP 55) (2) (1) In preparing an environmental planning instrument, a planning authority is not to include in a particular zone (within the meaning of the instrument) any land specified in subclause (4) if the inclusion of the land in that zone would permit
+Name of SEPP Compliance of Planning Proposal with SEPP Complies Y/ N State Environmental Planning (1) Clause 6 Contamination and remediation to be considered in zoning or rezoning proposal YES Policy No 55 - Remediation of Land (SEPP 55) (2) (1) In preparing an environmental planning instrument, a planning authority is not to include in a particular zone (within the meaning of the instrument) any land specified in subclause (4) if the inclusion of the land in that zone would permit a change of use of the land, unless:

-Name of SEPP Compliance of Planning Proposal with SEPP Complies Y/ N (a) the planning authority has considered whether the land is contaminated, and (b) if the land is contaminated, the planning authority is satisfied that the land is suitable in its contaminated state (or will be suitable, after remediation) for all the purposes for which land in the zone concerned is permitted to be used, and (c) if the land requires remediation to be made suitable for any purpose for which land in that zone is permitted to be used, the planning authority is satisfied that the land will be so remediated before the land is used for that purpose.
-Complies 17 h Comment: The Planning Proposal incluced a Contamination Assessment (Attachment 3) which was assessed by Council staff.
+Name of SEPP Compliance of Planning Proposal with SEPP Complies Y/ N (3) (a) the planning authority has considered whether the land is contaminated, and (4) (b) if the land is contaminated, the planning authority is satisfied that the land is suitable in its contaminated state (or will be suitable, after remediation) for all the purposes for which land in the zone concerned is permitted to be used, and (5) (c) if the land requires remediation to be made suitable for any purpose for which land in that zone is permitted to be used, the planning authority is satisfied that the land will be so remediated before the land is used for that purpose.
+Comment: The Planning Proposal included a Contamination Assessment (Attachment 3) which was assessed by Council staff.
 The assessment raised no objections to the rezoning of the land from RE2 Private Recreation to R3 Medium Density, subject to appropriate Phase 2 Detailed Site Assessment, RAP and Validation being required as part of any DA for development of the site, including at grade construction.